plaetzchen79/ngx-printer-demo/README.md

 <button ngxPrintItemButton printItemId="firstPrintItem">Print first item directly</button>
 ```

+## Directive ngxPrintItemMarker
+If you want to indicate that an item is printable just use this directive.
+A little printer image will be displayed at the top left of the html item.

 ### Customization
 You can override the default class with the `customClass` property.
 Make sure that the css class is globally accessable e.g. put it into "styles.css".